ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/1st Level/Shape Abomination Matter.md

 	- Somatic, Material (Up to 1kg of [[Abomination Matter]])
 - **Duration**:
 	- 1 hour
-- **Classes**:
-	- Artificer, Bard, Cleric, Druid, Paladin
-- **Spell**:
+- **Effects**:
 	- You may manipulate up to 1kg of [[Abomination Matter]] in any of the following ways:
 		- You cause the [[Abomination Matter]] to form into a simple shape (square, cone, sphere, pyramid, etc.).
 		- You may freely levitate the [[Abomination Matter]] to a point (or points) in space.
 		- You cause [[Abomination Matter]] to harden into a shape.
 This hardened [[Abomination Matter]] may not be levitated and immediately unhardens after the spell ends.
 	- You can change the way you are manipulating [[Abomination Matter]] up to one time per turn.
-	- If you cast this spell multiple times, you can have no more than two of its effects active at a time.
+	- If you cast this psycast multiple times, you can have no more than two of its effects active at a time.
 You can dismiss effects at any time.
 - **Upcasting:**
-	- You may upcast this spell
+	- You may upcast this psycast.
+For every 10 psyfocus spent above the normal cost for this psycast, the [[Abomination Matter]] remains under your control for an additional hour and you can control 1kg more.